-Self-publishing self-help, personal advice or how to books comes with distinct advantages.
+Self-publishing personal advice or how to’s come with distinct SEO advantages

-The biggest advantage of self-help ebooks is discoverability by Internet search.
+The biggest advantage of publishing advice and personal development books is discoverability by Internet or Google search.

-Unlike fiction, the themes of these books are very easy to define, and because of this, are ideal for using SEO to aid in being indexed by major search engines.
+Unlike fiction, the themes of these are very easy to define.
+Because of this, they are ideal for using SEO to aid in being indexed by major search engines.

-While fiction discoverability is more or less confined to individual online retailer searches on stores such as Amazon, Apple iBooks or B&N, non-fiction, and particularly self-help and advice titles have huge potential for being found on websites, social media and blogs.
+Fiction discoverability is more or less confined to individual online retailer searches on stores such as Amazon, Apple iBooks or Barnes & Noble.

 To take a simple example, let’s say you write an ebook about golf, and the title is How To Improve Your Golf Swing.
 Doing a Google search on the title will bring up a lot of results.